aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 {{% alert color="primary" %}}

 Note that the password being set is just a property in a document that can be removed if the document properties are accessed.
 Accordingly, such a password is not a guarantee of the document security.
-The [Unprotect](https://apireference.aspose.com/words/cpp/class/aspose.words.document#unprotect) method shows just that.
+The [Unprotect](https://apireference.aspose.com/words/cpp/class/aspose.words.document#unprotect) method demonstrates just that.

 {{% /alert %}}